 The second half started with Sirius West on top, and when Sirius North made a few errors, the West side capitalised with two tries to take the lead and make the scoreline 14 – 6 with ten minutes remaining.
 The 12 man Sirius North side looked determined to get over for the next score and worked hard as a team in defence to ensure Sirius West did not go over for anymore tries with some great last ditch tackles.
 You would have thought the North boys would have tired with only having 12 men, but their heart and desire pushed them through and they got the try they thoroughly deserved, and what a try it was, the impressive Gabriel Romianowska broke through the defensive line and it was a race to the tryline, he just got caught short but a great offload to the supporting Declan Wilds saw him go over and close the gap to only 4 points.
 14 – 10 in favour of Sirius West with five minutes left on the clock.
 Sirius North were running their blood to water as their massive effort in defence saw Sirius West make an error.
 From the resulting set of six they got close to the West tryline and Declan Wild had the determination and strength to power over from close range and go in under the sticks to level the scores.
 Gabriel Romianowska held his nerve for the conversion to make it 16 – 14 as the Sirius North team celebrated their win on the final whistle.

 This determined Year 11 side will now face either Malet Lambert or Wolfreton in the Hull Schools Trophy Final, an outstanding achievement that was thoroughly deserved.

-Congratulations to the squad on their outstanding performance, attitude and behaviour.
-These boys are an absolute credit to the Academy and we are proud of each and every one of them for tonights Sirius derby win:-
+Please congratulate the squad on their outstanding performance, attitude and behaviour.
+These boys are an absolute credit to the Academy and I am proud of each and every one of them for tonights Sirius derby win:-

 Proud coaches - Miss Gay and Mr Spink